bensmith07/python-exercises/function_exercises_walkthrough.md

 ```

 3. When we pass something else, such as some other number or some other
-   string value, the conditional evaluates to False, which is then passed
+   string value, the conditional evaluates to `False`, which is then passed
-   to our print function and displayed in the console.
+   to our `print()` function and displayed in the console.

 ```python
 print(is_two(4))